Discover more from Get Real, Man

 I am all and all is me

-You can’t reach the brain through the ears by.
+Articles worth your time.
 Everything Adam writes at is worth your time.
 In this piece, ostensibly telling of his time as a graduate student at Oxford, Adam explains why imparting knowledge and wisdom on other people is so hard.
 And we should appreciate that it is.
 Some of my favorite quotes are:

 that makes it easy to believe that what I have going on upstairs is just fundamentally different from other folks: I’ve got Fantasia playing up there, while they've got, like, a couple doodles underscored by a fourth-grader with a flute.